djkaty/Il2CppInspectorPlugins/README.md

 ### Creating plugins

-_A tutorial on how to create plugins is coming soon!
-In the meantime, you can check out the source code of all of the current plugins._
+See the [Il2CppInspector Plugin Development Wiki](https://github.com/djkaty/Il2CppInspector/wiki/Plugins%3A-Getting-Started) for information about how to create plugins.

 ### Submitting plugins